fluent/fluent-bit-docs/administration/hot-reload.md

 Hot reloading can be used with `SIGHUP`.

 `SIGHUP` signal isn't supported on Windows.
-So, users can't enable this feature on Windows.

 ## Confirm a reload